ChenyoisRita/Foodaholic/docs/project-proposal.md

 ## Architecture Overview

-We are building a a mobile app.
+We are building a mobile app.
 - Frontend: Android
 - Backend: Java
 - Database: Firebase